mabako/mabako.github.com/index.md

 {{ page.title }}
 ================
-More or less a list of projects I've worked on or contributed to.
+More or less a list of projects with freely accessible source code I've worked on or contributed to.

 zwickau-mensa
 -------------